kript/kubernetes-the-hard-way/README.md

 ## Labs

-This tutorial assumes you have access to the [Google Cloud Platform](https://cloud.google.com).
-While GCP is used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms.
+This tutorial assumes you have access to the [OpenStack](https://www.openstack.org/) Cloud platform and has been written for the [Xena](https://docs.openstack.org/xena/?_ga=2.146439153.47571380.1641563000-92394932.1641563000) release .
+While OpenStack is used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms.

 * [Prerequisites](docs/01-prerequisites.md)
 * [Installing the Client Tools](docs/02-client-tools.md)